mikecamilleri/our-data/nws/README.md

 ## Introduction

 Although several companies provide web APIs for weather data, most of them are limited or unavailable without a fee.
-The NWS uses our tax dollars to collect and analyze a full range of weather data.
-It is our (the public's) data and is available at [weather.gov](http://www.weather.gov).
-The goal of this library is to provide a convenient way to access that data in Go.
+The NWS analyze a full range of weather data and is available for free at [weather.gov](http://www.weather.gov) and via several APIs.
+The goal of this package is to provide a convenient way to access those data in Go.
+The API used in this package is documented [here](https://www.weather.gov/documentation/services-web-api).

-OurWx is still in the very early stages of development, but as I continue to work on this project, I hope to increase the both the number of APIs available and amount of data retreived from each.

 ## License

-Please see the `LICENSE` file in this repository.
+Please see the `LICENSE` file.